 Indian supporters of the International Committee of the Fourth International (ICFI) held a successful public meeting in Chennai on August 27 against the US-led imperialist war drive.
 The meeting in the capital of the south Indian state of Tamil Nadu was attended by workers and youth and also streamed live via Facebook.
 Online participants sent greetings from different Indian cities, as well as internationally.

-Police officers tried to prevent the meeting occuring, underscoring the increasing attack on democratic rights in India.
+Police officers tried to prevent the meeting occurring, underscoring the increasing attack on democratic rights in India.
 A day before the meeting, the Ambattur industrial estate police summoned an ICFI supporter to a police station in a bid to cancel the meeting.
 Police inspector Vijayaragavan asked if the meeting would avoid talking about opposing the US and mentioning the danger of an India-China war.

 When that was flatly refused, the police exerted pressure on the person in charge of the meeting hall, who asked the ICFI supporters whether they would advocate armed struggle and oppose Prime Minister Narendra Modi’s government.